 The commercial team receives a number of complaints about unsatisfactory food or food premises.
-These are investigated in line with our procedures on dealing with complaints.
+These are investigated in line with documented procedures.

 Investigating food complaints can be quite involved and often requires working with colleagues in other local authorities.
 This, along with the time taken to receive reports from the public analyst etc., can increase the time taken to resolve the complaint.
 Complaints about food very rarely result in formal action.
 However, they do help identify failings in food processing and handling which require to be rectified to prevent further problems occurring in the future, and can be the starting point of food recalls.